Mrs Forrest – Nursery Teacher

 Nursery Important Information

-Mrs Forrest (Nursery Class Teacher) works full time in Nursery, alongside Mrs Norman (TA) four days a week.
+Mrs Forrest (Nursery Class Teacher) works full time in Nursery, alongside Mrs Norman (TA) four days a week and Mrs Allen (TA) five days a week.
 Angie our play supervisor also supports in Nursery full time.

 The Nursery is open for two sessions each day during term time, an AM session and PM session.